esrakastrati/Task/README.md

 :red_circle: Start apache and MySQL in xampp control panel <br>

 <h2> Set up the project </h2>

 1. Import all files in c://xampp//htdocs
 2. Import the documents.sql database
 3. Run localhost/Task-main.php in web browser

+This is a simple CRUD application

+Database Design:

+Quick Demo Video:

+Thank you :)